Fact checked

 Estate and Tax Planning Strategies to Reduce Taxes After Death

 If you want to leave more money in your beneficiaries’ pockets, there are also several ways you can minimize your estate administration taxes in advance through estate planning.
+Here's quick overview of strategies we'll cover in this section:

 Avoid Probate